ADIKURWA/ESP32Marauder/FAQ.md

 - [I can't connect to MarauderOTA when doing the MarauderOTA installation method](#i-cant-connect-to-marauderota-when-doing-the-marauderota-installation-method)
 - [My Flipper dev board reverts back to MarauderOTA after I disconnect it from power](#my-flipper-dev-board-reverts-back-to-marauderota-after-i-disconnect-it-from-power)
 - [How do I use different attacks and scans on commandline](#how-do-i-use-different-attacks-and-scans-on-commandline)

+## What is Marauder
+The ESP32 Marauder is a WiFi and Bluetooth analysis tool.
+It hosts a suite of capabilities for frame capture, device enumeration, and frame transmission.
+It is intended to serve as a portable device to stand in for physically larger traffic capturing tools and to provide captured data for post-op analysis.

+## Can I build my own Marauder
+Yes, you can build your own Marauder.
+All you need is an ESP32 development board and a 2.8" ILI9341 TFT touch screen.

 ## I bought a Marauder and the screen is just black when I turn it on
 There have been some rare cases where the Marauder firmware was wiped from flash during transit through USPS.
 I am not sure what is causing this but the solution is to compile the firmware from source and upload using the Arduino IDE.
 Follow the instructions under [Installing Firmware](installing-firmware).